catppuccin/steam-deck/README.md

 ## Usage

-1. Clone this repository to your steam deck or download the repository
+1. Clone or download the repository to your steam deck.
-2. Move all files inside `/src/` to `~/homebrew/themes/`
+2. Move all files inside `/src/` to `~/homebrew/themes/`, or create a symbolic link.
-2. In [CSSLoader](https://docs.deckthemes.com/#/CSSLoader/), refresh and enable `Catppuccin`
+2. In [CSSLoader](https://docs.deckthemes.com/#/CSSLoader/), refresh and enable `Catppuccin`.
-3. (Optional) Change the theme flavor and accent color in the settings for the theme
+3. (Optional) Change the theme flavor and accent color in the settings for the theme.

 ## 💝 Thanks to